DeathDealer33/Creality-Laser-Post-Process/README.md

 # Creality-Laser-Post-Process
-This is to fix the g-code from Creality Workshop
+This is to fix the g-code from LaserGrave to work with the Creality Laser.